-Under the terms of the indenture, the Operating Company is generally permitted to consolidate or merge with another entity.
-The Operating Company is also permitted to sell all or substantially all of its assets to another entity.
-However, the Operating Company may not take any of these actions unless all the following conditions are met:
+Under the terms of the indenture, NMFC or the Operating Company, as applicable, is generally permitted to consolidate or merge with another entity.
+NMFC or the Operating Company, as applicable, is also permitted to sell all or substantially all of its assets to another entity.
+However, NMFC or the Operating Company, as applicable, may not take any of these actions unless all the following conditions are met:

-- where the Operating Company merges out of existence or sells substantially all its assets, the resulting entity or transferee must agree to be legally responsible for the Operating Company's obligations under the debt securities; - the merger or sale of assets must not cause a default on the debt securities and the Operating Company must not already be in default (unless the merger or sale would cure the default).
+- where NMFC or the Operating Company, as applicable, merges out of existence or sells substantially all its assets, the resulting entity or transferee must agree to be legally responsible for NMFC's or the Operating Company's obligations under the debt securities, as applicable; - the merger or sale of assets must not cause a default on the debt securities and NMFC or the Operating Company, as applicable, must not already be in default (unless the merger or sale would cure the default).
 For purposes of this no-default test, a default would include an Event of Default that has occurred and has not been cured, as described under "Events of Default" above.
-A default for this purpose would also include any event that would be an Event of Default if the requirements for giving the Operating Company a notice of default or the Operating Company's default having to exist for a specific period of time were disregarded. - the Operating Company must deliver certain certificates and documents to the trustee; and - the Operating Company must satisfy any other requirements specified in the prospectus supplement relating to a particular series of debt securities.
+A default for this purpose would also include any event that would be an Event of Default if the requirements for giving NMFC or the Operating Company, as applicable, a notice of default or NMFC's or the Operating Company's default, as applicable, having to exist for a specific period of time were disregarded. - · NMFC or the Operating Company, as applicable, must deliver certain certificates and documents to the trustee; and - NMFC or the Operating Company, as applicable, must satisfy any other requirements specified in the prospectus supplement relating to a particular series of debt securities.